FAR-Lab/Interactive-Lab-Hub/Lab4/readme.md

 a.
 What voltage values do you see from your force sensor?

+0 to 1000

 b.
 What kind of relationship does the voltage have as a function of the force applied? (e.g., linear?)
+The plots look exponential since there is a ramp up period up pressure is applied.

 c.
 In Examples->Basic->Fading the RGB LED values range from 0-255.
 What do you have to do so that you get the full range of output voltages from the RGB LED when using your FSR to change the LED color?

+Analog Read from FSR to Analog Write the RGB Values.

 Flex Sensor, Photo cell, Softpot
 Now experiment with the flex sensor (Optional), photo cell and softpot.